Food packaging safety regulations

 How is food contact material regulated?

-The regulation covers all food contact material and makes provision for specific controls on some particular groups of food contact materials, including:
+The regulation covers all food contact material.
+It states specific controls on some particular groups of food contact materials, including:

 - 'active' food contact materials - these release a substance into the food to extend its shelf-life, or to maintain or improve its condition

-- 'intelligent' food contact materials - these monitor and react to the condition of the food, or the environment around it within its packaging
+- 'intelligent' food contact materials - these monitor and react to the condition of the food

 - plastics and plastics recycling processes for food contact use